Life Insurance Erythema Nodosum (Recovered).

 So, without further ado, let’ dive right in!

 Can I qualify for life insurance if I have been diagnosed with Erythema Nodosum?

 Yes, individuals can and often will be able to qualify for a traditional term or whole life insurance policy after they have been diagnosed with Erythema Nodosum.
-In fact, they may even be able to qualify for a Preferred Plus rate!
+In fact, they may even be able to qualify for life insurance without a medical exam at a Preferred Plus rate!